 The Lee University Festival Choir is comprised of approximately 350 singers drawn from each of the seven choral ensembles at Lee University.
 This chorus performs at various major university and community events, and has performed alongside the Lee University Symphony Orchestra and Wind Ensemble, performing major works by Maurice Duruflé, G.F.
 Handel, Gusav Holst, John Rutter and Mack Wilberg.

-In January 2013, the Lee University Festival Choir will perform at the 57th United States Presidential Inauguration at the National Mall in Washington, D.C.
+In January of 2013, the Lee University Festival Choir performed at the 57th United States Presidential Inauguration at the National Mall in Washington, D.C.

 Choral Union performs choral music and major masterworks for mixed chorus and orchestra, such as Handel’s Messiah, Honegger’s King David, Poulenc’s Gloria, Beethoven's Mass in C Major, and Bernstein's Chichester Psalms.
 This ensemble is a unique blend of Lee University music majors and non-music majors and is open to all who are interested in choral music.
-In April 2012, Choral Union will perform at the Tennessee Music Educators Association Annual Conference in Chattanooga, Tenn., under the direction of Cameron LaBarr.
-Major works performed this year include Finzi's In Terra Pax, Lauridsen's Lux Aeterna, and Mozart's Requiem.
+Major works performed recently include Finzi's In Terra Pax, Lauridsen's Lux Aeterna, and Mozart's Requiem.

 Directed by: William Greenwgreen@leeuniversity.eduThe Chorale is an ensemble of highly motivated vocalists who are selected by audition.
 An emphasis is placed on the diversity and breadth of traditional choral literature.
 In addition to music majors, membership represents a sampling of many of the majors offered by the University.